Skip to main content

 Filtering Your Monitors

-In some large cloud providers like Google Cloud, it can become difficult to sign up for specific components and regions.
+In some cloud providers like Google Cloud, it can become difficult to sign up for specific components and regions.
 Let's say you use Google Kubernetes Engine in us-central1.
 Currently the Google Cloud status page offers no way to receive notifications for only GKE in us-central1.

 Do Periodic Reviews

 Status pages keep changing.
 Your cloud provider may choose to add/remove services, switch to a different status page provider, or add/remove notification modes.
+Your organization may also choose to add/remove services, switch to a different status page provider, or add/remove notification modes.

 Have a Single View Across All Providers